prajwel/UVIT-POC/README.md

-# UVIT-POC related work
+# UVIT-POC related
-To keep some of the work done by me at the UVIT POC.
+To keep some of the scripts developed by me at the UVIT POC.